Abhiswain97/LibtorchDemo/README.md

 ## TODO

-- Study & Code MNIST example
+- Setup GPU version of Libtorch
 - Train a custom NN using libtorch